KWRUdayanka/AI-Document-Assistant/README.md

 # 🧠 AI Document Assistant

-This script handles the ingestion of `.pdf`, `.docx`, and `.txt` documents into a Qdrant vector database using LlamaIndex, OpenAI embeddings, and QdrantClient.
+This project handles the ingestion of `.pdf`, `.docx`, and `.txt` documents into a Qdrant vector database using LlamaIndex, OpenAI embeddings, and QdrantClient.

 A **Retrieval-Augmented Generation (RAG)** chatbot built using: